nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ## Chapter 0: Prerequisites
 ### Are you an administrator?
-We'll be installing a number of programs from the command line in this tutorial, so that means you must have administrative privledges.
+We'll be installing a number of programs from the command line in this tutorial, so that means you must have administrative privileges.
 If you're not an admin, talk with your friendly IT Department.

 Click on the Apple menu > System Preferences > Users & Groups and check your status against this handy screenshot.